 This isn’t an Arizona weather report.
 This is a shout out for the US Postal Service.
 Rain or shine, snow or sleet, we deliver your mail!
 When you go out to pick up your reliably delivered mail today, be sure to appreciate that service!
-(Full disclosure – Our daughter, Natasha, is a postal carrier, but that isn’t why we are cheering the USPS.)
+(Full disclosure – our daughter, Natasha, is a postal carrier, but that isn’t why we are cheering the USPS.)

 Before leaving Boise, we obtained a mail box at a local UPS store and began transferring our mailing address to that box.
 When we are in a place that will accept camper mail, we call the UPS store and ask them to forward our mail.
 The process has worked very well – until a couple weeks ago.

 Two stops ago, we requested our mail.
 It came and we opened the large envelope with great anticipation – that happens when you only get mail every 2-3 weeks.
 We were very disappointed when every piece of mail belonged to another box holder.
 We called the UPS store to report the mistake and they assumed they had been doing two at a time and our mail had mistakenly gone to someone who was having mail forwarded to Yuma.
 They called the other people involved, and we waited, and waited and waited… Eventually they heard from the other people that they had not received any mail.
-Our UPS store then decided that our mail had stayed in the box in Boise all along.
+Our UPS store then decided that our mail had stayed in our box in Boise all along.
 We were skeptical, but returned the mail that didn’t belong to us and asked that our mail be sent to Ehrenburg, AZ.

 Monday, there was no mail.
 The same on Tuesday and Wednesday.
 On Thursday, still no mail, which was a problem since we were preparing to leave on Friday morning.
 We called the UPS store and asked them to do a trace.
 The manager read the letter over the phone confirming that mail was delivered to Randy and Serene Williams on Monday.

-Sure enough our mail, disguised as mail for the Williams’, had been in the camper box designated “last name beginning with W” since Monday.
+Sure enough our mail, disguised as mail for the Williams, had been in the camper box designated “last name beginning with W” since Monday.
 To be fair, or charitable, I have been renamed Serena Williams before.
 Certainly not because of appearance or athletic ability, but several times over the years, Serene Matthews has become Serena Williams.
 We did enjoy our mail, when we finally got it.
 (Yes, that is an orange tree out the window – we enjoyed those too!)

 The other enjoyable event on this stop was a drive down to Yuma to see cousin Audrey.